-You should plan the Siebel project from the top down (i.e. Determine UI and Siebel application, then determine the changes required to business objects and business components, then determine what changes this results in the data level).
+Approach: You should plan the Siebel project from the top down which is nothing but determining UI and Siebel application, then determine the changes required to business objects and business components, then determine what changes this results in the data level.
 You should implement the Siebel project from the bottom up (i.e. Edit the data level objects and then edit the business object level, then edit the UI layer objects).

-For business components you should take care when copying business components.
-You should not define system fields on the business components.
+Business Components: For business components you should take care when copying business components.
+Care should be taken not to define system fields on the business components.
 You should name all new business objects and business components with a prefix that identifies the project and the name you give an object should be descriptive and meaningful to that object.
-Ensure if you do copy a business component that you specify the name of the original business component in the Upgrade Ancestor field so that the object can be easily upgraded.
+Also make sure if you do copy a business component that you specify, the name of the original business component in the Upgrade Ancestor field so that the object can be easily upgraded.

-For views you should usually modify existing views just making changes to the Title and applet layout of the view.
+Views: Ensure that you modify existing views just making changes to the Title and applet layout of the view.
 Create a new view if no other existing views present a similar applet layout that you desire.
 As with applet/business components/business objects you should name new views with a meaningful descriptive name prefixed by the project acronym.
 When you use a view within the application you need to define the view in the master reference data and associate responsibilities to this view, otherwise the view cannot be viewed.
-To do this in Siebel 7.7, navigate to Administration - Application > Views and create a new record with Name = [the name of the view].
-Then navigate to Administration - Application > Responsibilities and associate the desired responsibilities to the view.
-Keep the Title bar, View tab bar and Screen menu option consistent for each view.

-Use scripting only if you cannot implement the required functionality through Siebel configuration.
-The use of script will always cause a performance hit on the application.
+Scripting: Use scripting only only as the last option, and only when you cannot implement the required functionality through Siebel configuration.
+Scripting will always cause a performance hit on the application.
 If possible avoid scripting on applets; it is usually better to script on business components.
-Avoid writing scripts on events that occur frequently.
+Try to avoid writing scripts on events that occur frequently.
 Re-use script as much as possible using business services.
 Schedule regular technical peer reviews to ensure that the scripting is efficient as possible.